 Register as a Network Service Provider (NSP) in the NEM

-This page provides an overview of the processes and tasks required to register as a Network Service Provider (NSP) in the National Electricity Market (NEM).
-The information provided on the page also applies to NSPs registering as a Special Participant.
+This page outlines the requirements for registering as a Network Service Provider (NSP) in the National Electricity Market (NEM).

 A person who owns, operates or controls a transmission or distribution system must register with AEMO as an NSP.
 The Australian Energy Regulator may exempt a person from registering as an NSP if the person meets specific criteria or if they are appointing an intermediary.